msantos/alcove/README.md

         The initial values for these options are set for the port by alcove_drv:start/1.

-            verbose : non_neg_integer() : 0

-                Write debug information to stderr.
-The port will send stderr to the console.

             childlimit : non_neg_integer() : (ulimit -n) / 4 - 4